nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 Examples:
-* `find Bob | listTransaction 1` will add the transaction to the first client that has Bob in its' attributes.
+* `find Bob | findTransaction 1` will list the transactions of the first client that contains Bob in its' attributes.

 ### Delete Transaction (`deleteTransaction`)